denten-papers/xp-routledge/dh-book-proposal.md

 # Format & Timing

 I write concisely and prefer short chapters between 5,000-8,000 words in length, giving the book the desired length between 60,000 and 80,000 words.
-Although no illustrations are necessary, the book will have 6-12 line drawings (figures and tables).
+Although no photographic illustrations are necessary, the book will have 6-12 line drawings (figures and tables).

 I plan on having a draft of the manuscript ready by January 1, 2016.